Holiday rentals & lettings in Cádiz

 Current holiday rental deals in Cádiz

 Holiday lettings with hot tub

 Best Holiday Rentals & Lettings in CádizGuests agree: these stays are highly rated for location, cleanliness, and more.

 Other holiday ideas and property types in Cádiz that might be interesting

 Holiday rentals and lettings in Cádiz

-Being close to the beach, Cádiz offers accommodations with all the amenities to make your stay a pleasant one.
+Being close to the beach, the holiday rentals in Cadiz offers all the amenities to make your stay a pleasant one.
 As a small town, most rentals are always close to the beach.
-Enjoy cute properties with Andalusian style architecture, white faces, coloured balconies and cobblestoned streets.
-Fully equipped lettings with capacity for 4-5 people.
+Enjoy cute properties with Andalusian-style architecture, white faces, coloured balconies and cobblestoned streets.
+Fully equipped lettings, just like the holiday rentals and lettings in Costa de la Luz that you can also find in Holidu, with a capacity for 4-5 people.
 Ideal for families with children, friends and small groups or romantic stays for couples.